 Cadence is the one people miss.
 A real frustration among practitioners is that most tools are built for a monthly agency report, not daily iteration.
 As one put it in an r/SEO thread on AEO tools while hunting for an alternative to a slow incumbent, the tools "are slow because they're built for monthly agency reports, not daily updates."
 If you need to test and adjust prompts often, confirm the refresh speed before you buy, not after.

 Price, finally, with the reminder that the expensive tools are not automatically better for a small team.
-The recurring complaint about the big SEO suites is that they are "way too expensive for what they offer" once you only need the AEO slice.
-So the practical path for most teams is simple: start with a free tier or a budget tracker, run a reachability check so you are not paying to track pages the engines cannot read, and upgrade only when you hit a real wall.
-For a small business, that usually means a free or low-cost tracker, geotoolbox's free tier or Otterly being the obvious starting points, not a four-figure enterprise platform.
+One complaint in the same r/seogrowth thread is that the big SEO suites are "way too expensive for what they offer" once you only need the AEO slice.
+So the practical path for most teams is simple: start with a free tier or a budget tracker and upgrade only when you hit a real wall.
+For a small business, that usually means a free or low-cost tracker rather than a four-figure enterprise platform.

 Frequently Asked Questions